Log in to your account

 Cairo, Egypt

 Bab Zuweila is the southern gate of the Fatimid old city, constructed in 1092 under vizier Badr al-Jamali.
-The two minarets of the adjacent al-Muayyad Mosque were built on the gate towers in the 15th century.
-From the top, visitors can observe the historic center.
+The two minarets of the adjacent al-Muayyad Mosque were added to the gate towers in the 15th century.
+This monument stands as part of Cairo's vast historical heritage, spanning from pharaonic times through the Ottoman period, alongside pyramids, mosques, and other structures that reflect centuries of construction and tradition.
+From the top, visitors can look out over the historic center.

 Coptic Museum